awsdocs/aws-codecommit-user-guide/doc_source/cross-account-user-b.md

    git config --local user.email saanvi_sarkar@example.com
    ```

-   These commands return nothing, but the email and user name you specify will be associated with the commits you make to the repository in AccountA\.
+   These commands return nothing, but the email and user name you specify is associated with the commits you make to the repository in AccountA\.

 1. Run the aws configure \-\-profile command to configure a default profile to use when connecting to resources in AccountB\.
 When prompted, provide the access key and secret key for your IAM user\.
 **Note**